sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/revisions.md

 Revision 2.2.1 introduces aminor addition to Revision 2.2.0:
 - Single JST SH 3xmale 1.0mm pitch connectors for the UART and GND pins.
 Now it's easier to connect to the Raspberry Pi Debug probe for developers.

+### Revision 2.3.0
+Revision 2.3.0 introduces a minor addition to Revision 2.2.x series to improve the radio signal of the Pico W module:
+- Minor rewiring of some tracks under the Pico W radio module.
+- Larger no-copper area under the Pico W radio module.

 ## Want to contribute?

 You can contribute to page.
 Please scroll to the bottom of the page and click on the "Edit this page on GitHub" link.
 You can then submit a pull request with your changes.